earnx-stake/MoonBot/README.md

 10. `/cleanAlarmBalanceTarget num`: delete the AlarmBalanceTarget alarm configuration of the address num;
 11. `/cleanAlarmBalanceChange num`: delete the AlarmBalanceChang alarm configuration of the address num;
 12. `/cleanAlarmRewards num`: delete the AlarmRewards alarm configuration of the address num;
-13. `/price`: get current GLMR prices from coingecko.com
+13. `/price`: get current GLMR prices from coingecko.com;
+14. `/listRevokes num`: lists all revokes scheduled for the address num;
+15. `/alarmRevokes num`: configure an alarm that will notify the address num when a revoke is ready to be confirmed;
+16. `/cleanAlarmRevokes num`: delete the AlarmRevokes alarm configuration of the address num;

 You need to use the `/setAddress` command to associate the id num (1 to 5) to your Moonbeam addresses, so you can refer them on the other bot commands.